• Saudi GFX promotional key art

 Can a team submit an activity packet or only individuals?

 A team can submit an activity packet.
 Include each team member's name in your packet.
-Note that teams will be "sanity checked" for token members seeking a certificate - each team member should have a well-defined role on the team.
+Note that teams will be "sanity checked" for token members only seeking a certificate - each team member will be examined to ensure they have a meaningful, well-defined role on the team.

 My team earned a "Winner" certificate.
 Does each team member receive a certificate?

 Yes.
 Include each person's name in your packet.
-Note that teams will be "sanity checked" for token members seeking a certificate - each team member should have a well-defined role on the team.
+Note that teams will be "sanity checked" for token members only seeking a certificate - each team member will be examined to ensure they have a meaningful, well-defined role on the team.

 I earned a "Winner" certificate.
 Will you spell my name right?